statycc/pymwp/README.md

 For a publication, see ["pymwp: A Static Analyzer Determining Polynomial Growth Bounds"](http://doi.org/10.1007/978-3-031-45332-8_14) also available on [HAL](https://hal.science/hal-03269121v4/document).

-A comprehensive tool user guide, with detailed examples, is available at:
+A comprehensive **tool user guide**, with detailed examples, is available at:
 [statycc.github.io/.github/pymwp](https://statycc.github.io/.github/pymwp).
+The user guide is the ideal place to start for a general and interactive introduction to pymwp.

 ## Installation